aosumi-rena/XiuXianBot/README.md

    ```
 3. **Configure**
    - Edit `config.json` with your MongoDB URI, Discord & Telegram tokens, and etc. to run
-4. **Run**
+4. **Start the local admin dashboard webpage**
    ```sh
    python start.py
    ```
+   This will start the local web admin panel in your preset port, open the webpage in browser for final check and configurations
+5. **Start the bot on respective servers/platforms**

+   Once everything is configured correctly and checked, start the servers (platforms) you need in the admin panel webpage
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---

 ### Usage
 Once running, the bot will:
+- Provide a local web dashboard at http://127.0.0.1:11451 (By default, you may change it in config.json) for admin control.

+Select the servers/platforms you need the bot to run on, and the it will then
 - Connect to Discord and respond to ^start, ^cul, ^hunt, ^asc, ^ele, /shop, etc.
-- Connect to Telegram (if enabled) and mirror the same slash commands.
+- Connect to Telegram (if enabled) and mirror the same commands slash commands.
-- Provide a local web dashboard at http://127.0.0.1:11451 for admin control.
+- Connect to Matrix (if enabled) and ???
+(Matrix is not prototyped, unable to provide possible results here).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>